Food poisoning and infectious diseases

 |Giardia||Animal and human excreta.||Hands, surfaces, water.||Person to person.||Diarrhoea, abdominal cramps.||5 to 25 days||Up to several weeks|

-Not all cases of infectious disease are due to contaminated food, many are caused by viruses that often have the same symptoms of food poisoning and spread very quickly from one person to another.
+Not all cases of infectious disease are due to contaminated food.
+The cause of many infectious diseases are viruses that often have the same symptoms of food poisoning and spread very quickly from one person to another.
 These types of infection are especially common in babies and young children who pick them up from other children at nurseries, playgroups and school.
 Other sources of infection include farm animals and household pets.

 What should I do if I suspect I have food poisoning?

 If you suspect you are suffering from an infectious disease, including food poisoning, it is recommended that you consult your GP as soon as possible, who might ask you to submit a sample for examination.

 If a person with symptoms is a food handler or health care/nursery worker who has direct contact or contact through serving food, with highly susceptible patients or persons in whom an intestinal infection would have serious consequences, they should not return to work until they are symptom-free for 48 hours.
 They must also inform their employer of their symptoms.